worseTyler/MarkdownBlogs/2019/11/exponential-technology-revolution/index.md

+## Exponential Technology Revolution
+#
-## The World is Changing in Profound and Radical Ways.
-Where do you sit in the technology curve?
+_The World is Changing in Profound and Radical Ways.
+Where do you sit in the technology curve?_

 ###### \*UPDATE - 2021 statistics and Industry 5.0 info added.
 Also, scroll for full video from my presentation: _Thriving in the Cyber-Physical Revolution._